ibm-ecosystem-engineering/Watson-NLP/ML/Entities-Keywords-Extraction/Entities-extraction-tutorial.md

 IBM Watson NLP is a standard embeddable AI library that is designed to tie together the pieces of IBM Natural Language Processing.
 It provides a standard base natural language processing layer along with a single integrated roadmap, a common architecture, and a common code stack designed for widespread adoption across IBM products.

-IBM Watson NLP now provides the ability to automatically extract entities, keywords and phrases using pretrained models Out of the box.
+IBM Watson NLP now provides the ability to automatically extract entities, keywords and phrases using pre-trained models Out of the box.

 This tutorial explains the fundamentals of IBM Watson NLP and walks you through the process of extracting entities, keywords and phrases.